About

 Through a collective and unified approach between TIAC and its members, TIAC promotes the value of tourism with federal officials and political influencers, and advocates for policy changes and improvements to help the sector grow.

-TIAC’s key advocacy efforts focus on MAP: Marketing – Funding to support tourism; Access – Barriers to Entry & Cost Competitiveness; and, Product/People – Product development & Labour.
+TIAC’s key advocacy efforts focus on MAP: Marketing – Funding to support tourism; Access – Barriers to Entry & Cost Competitiveness; and Product/People – Product development & Labour.

-TIAC delivers a range of member benefits including advocacy leadership and support: research and intelligence: learning opportunities: networking: savings and sponsorship opportunities.
+TIAC delivers a range of member benefits including advocacy leadership and support; research and intelligence; learning opportunities; networking; savings and sponsorship opportunities.

-TIAC's Successes
+TIAC's Recent Successes

-• Secured permanent base funding for Destination Canada funding to $95.5 million per year
+• Secured permanent base funding for Destination Canada funding to $95.5 million per year.

-• Significant investments to maintain Parks Canada land and the Trans Canada Trail
+• Significant investments to maintain Parks Canada land and the Trans Canada Trail.

-• Introduction of new ten-year multiple entry visa, facilitating repeat visitors to Canada in select markets
+• Introduction of new ten-year multiple entry visa, facilitating repeat visitors to Canada in select markets.